RafiShaik-AI/house-price-prediction-ml/README.md

 ## 📌 Project Description

 This project builds a machine learning model to predict house prices based on features such as area, number of bedrooms, and bathrooms.
-A Linear Regression model is trained and evaluated using error metrics.
+A Linear Regression model is trained and evaluated using error metrics..

 ## 🎯 Objectives:--